rigelrozanski/parsnip/design/brainstorming.md

  - marshalling of evaluatable object
    - parse should bring down the evaluatable expression to the smallest possible unit to evaluate. hence something like 3^5+1 should just be 244
+   - comparing operators at each variable is probably a similar cost as reading the direction as it was compared at parse time... ? maybe ?
  - work with: string, int64, float, bool
    - straight-forward design to expand to support other datatypes
    - all types should implement all operators, but just